aydenp/Bank/README.md

 4. Fill in Plaid.plist with your API information from Plaid.

+5. Change the app bundle identifier and group identifiers to your own values, and change the team to your own.

+6. Update the app group identifier in `PlaidManager.swift` to the one you created in the previous step (static variable at top called `groupIdentifier`).

-5. Build the app and install it on your iOS device.
+7. Build the app and install it on your iOS device.

 ## IMPORTANT: Production Usage